Dolores's interest in fashion history dates from her teenage years when vintage apparel was widely available in thrift

 Shoes are the foundation of every outfit.
 They allow a person to move safely and comfortably on unforgiving surfaces, protect the foot from the elements, and add that final statement of panache.

 The oldest surviving shoes date back around 10,000 years.
 These sandals made of rope were found in Oregon in the United States.
 The oldest leather shoe was found in a cave in Armenia and is about 5,500 years old.
-These simple shoes were made of a single piece of leather and were stitched with leather (see video at bottom of article).
+These simple shoes were made of a single piece of leather and were stitched with leather (see video at the bottom of this article).

 Archeological evidence suggests that East Asians may have worn shoes 42,000 years ago.
-A skeleton studied by anthropologist Erik Thinkaus shows slimmer toe bones than most early humans who walked barefoot.
+A skeleton studied by anthropologist Erik Trinkaus shows slimmer toe bones than most early humans who walked barefoot.
 Walking barefoot is thought to cause thicker lesser toe bones.
-Studies of foot anatomy in several ancient skeletons show a general change between 26,000 and 30,000 years ago, when the smaller toe bones began to appear less robust, due, experts believe, to the support given by shoes.
+Studies of foot anatomy in several ancient skeletons show a general change between 26,000 and 30,000 years ago, when the smaller toe bones began to appear less robust, due, experts believe, to the support given by footwear.

 A 27,000-year-old Russian skeleton was found to have small lesser toe bones and ivory beads on and around the ankle and foot, suggesting decoration and the fact that the shoes were not merely practical, but worn as a display of status.